eljoujat/eljoujat.github.io/_posts/2015-03-01-how-i-wrote-this-post.md

 ### Install Jekyll

-Installing Jekyll is simple unless you are a windows user like me .
+To Install Jekyll is a simple task, unless you are a windows user like me .

 - Download and install Ruby from [Ruby Installer](http://rubyinstaller.org/downloads#download-links)
 - Download and install Ruby Devkit  from [Ruby Dev Kit](http://rubyinstaller.org/downloads#ownload-links)
 - Extract the Dev kit zip to a local directory, and add it to the windows PATH variable.
+- Open up a command prompt and type : `gem install Bundle`

+ If you have this error `ERROR:  While executing gem (Encoding::UndefinedConversionError)
+    U+2019 to CP850 in conversion from UTF-16LE to UTF-8 to CP850`.

-- From widnows command line execute and then re execute your command.
+ don't panic , just type `chcp 1252` and then re execute your command.

+ - type `Bundle --version ` to verify if all went well .

+### Theme and The Structure the Blog Site